inewham/PARA/Resources/3d printing/Creality Ender-3 V3 SE/Firmware/Marlin/CompileFirmware.md

 Just an FYI, my daily driver is a Linux laptop running Pop OS 22.04 LTS, I spent so much time trying to compile the firmware using VSCode on this platform, and I couldn't get it to compile successfully.

-Please see the 1.0.7 from TomasekJ repo and a 1.0.8 bin, which I compiled from rtorchia's repo.
+Please see the 1.0.7 from TomasekJ repo, below; and a 1.0.8 bin, which I compiled from rtorchia's repo.

 # References